tbm/homepage/content/debian/kirkwood/sheevaplug/boot.md

 page will not apply to your device.

-The correct result for the official Debian kernel is in the form `3.XX.YY-Z-kirkwood`: `3.XX.YY` indicates the upstream version of the Linux kernel, `Z` indicates the kernel ABI in Debian and `kirkwood` is the name of the CPU platform on which all supported plug computers are based.
+The correct result for the official Debian kernel is in the form `4.XX.YY-Z-marvell` (or `3.XX.YY-Z-kirkwood` for older versions): `4.XX.YY` indicates the upstream version of the Linux kernel, `Z` indicates the kernel ABI in Debian and `marvell` is the name of the kernel flavour.
 The kernel ABI is changed whenever we make an incompatible change to the kernel.
 In addition to the kernel ABI, the Debian kernel also has a version.
 The specific version of the kernel you're running can be found in `/proc/version`.
-This file contains the string `Debian 3.XX.YY-ZZ` in brackets where `ZZ` is the revision of the Debian kernel.
+This file contains the string `Debian 4.XX.YY-ZZ` in brackets where `ZZ` is the revision of the Debian kernel.

 <h2>Booting Debian</h2>